Sylvain-Barde/begrs_varma/README.md

 - The `begrs` toolbox with dependencies installed.
 - Additional packages specified in `requirements_extra.txt`

 Note: the files were run using GPU-enabled HPC nodes, therefore any attempt at replication should take into account this computational requirement.
 This is particularly the case for the SBC analysis, which is time-consuming even on an HPC node.
+The files are provided for the sake of transparency and replication, and all results are provided in the associated release (see below).

+## Release contents

+The release provides zipped versions of the following folders.
+These contain all the intermediate results of the scripts, so that the outputs of the paper (i.e. figures) can be generated directly from them, without requiring a full re-run of the entire analysis.

+- `/abc_smc`: contains the results of the ABC-SMC estimations.
+- `figures`: contains the figures used in the paper
+- `models`: contains the saved trained BEGRS surrogate models and their associated posterior estimates
+- `sbc`: contains the results of the SBC diagnostic

 ## Run sequence:

 The various scripts should be run in the following order, as the outputs of earlier scripts for the inputs of later ones.
+To run a later file (e.g. output generation) without running an earlier file (e.g. estimation), use the folders provided in the release as the source of the intermediate inputs.
 Files within a subsection can be run in any order.

 ### 1. Generate simulation data